visnudeva/Niri-dot-files/README.md

 **Here is my simple niri dotfiles setup.**

-If you don't know how it works, here is how i do it to make it the easiest possible.
+If you don't know how it works, here is how i do it to make it the easiest possible or just download my script if you trust it.

 I install EndeavourOs which is an Arch Linux based distro and choose I3 as a Window Manager, once installed i install all these